aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra hour, or you can target an extra entity.

-**Global**: The spell lasts for a week, with an extra week for every 4MP.
+**Global**: The spell lasts for a week, with a week per 4MP used when casting it.
 It cannot be cancelled voluntarily.

 ___
 ### Lesser Veil